0-FoxHunt-0/Blog-Site/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install all required packages or do it when making you virtual enviroment.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install all required packages or install all packages when making your virtual enviroment.

 ```bash
 pip install -r requirements.txt